BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: BlendScape System

-\textbf{R1: Enabling embedding meeting context into the environment.} Our \textit{Design Brainstorming} scenario (Sec.~\ref{sec:initial-scenario}) and review of environment composition techniques for distributed collaboration (Sec.~\ref{sec:rel-work-vidconf-envs}) surfaced many examples where the environment is used to reflect the collaboration context, e.g., conveying a shared task space~\cite{Gronbaek-CHI21} or establishing a meeting theme~\cite{Hunter-CHI14}. \SystemName enables this through an image \textit{inpainting} technique, which generates new environments by blending users' webcam backgrounds together, and an \textit{image-to-image} technique, which transforms input images of overarching environments and composites users within it.
-We also implemented prompt enhancement techniques that utilize LLMs to encourage the generation of functional and stylistic elements to support specific meeting scenarios.
+\textbf{R1: Enabling users to express the meeting context through the environment.} Embedding relevant visual and structural elements within video-conferencing environments can strengthen distributed users' collaborative processes (e.g., conveying shared task spaces in our \textit{Design Brainstorming} scenario, using spatial landmarks to facilitate conversational transitions~\cite{Hu-CHI23-OpenMic, Tang-CSCW23}). \SystemName allows users to align environments to their meeting purpose by specifying text-based prompts and providing \textit{image priors} (i.e., images of their physical surroundings or other spaces that represent their collaboration needs).

-\textbf{R2: Compositing users in a cohesive and immersive manner.} To create the illusion of meeting in a shared space, we aimed to render users' videos such that they appear naturally integrated with the environment.
-One key strategy is preserving a portion of users' video backgrounds while generating blended spaces.
-This makes the region around the user match the physical conditions and noise present in their input video stream (i.e., maintaining realistic lighting, shadows, and color temperature).
-We also developed \textit{hidden surface removal} techniques in \SystemName to place users behind foreground objects, obscuring the boundaries of their webcams.
+\textbf{R2: Supporting convincing illusions of meeting in a shared space.} To simulate face-to-face communication cues (e.g., deictic gestures~\cite{Gronbaek-CHI21}, making eye-contact~\cite{Tang-CSCW23}), prior systems composite users within virtual environments that resemble physical spaces.
+To enable these designs while allowing users to incorporate their physical context, \SystemName implements two rendering techniques: \textit{(1)}~preserving and blending users' video backgrounds into a unified environment, which maintains realistic lighting, color temperature, and shadows around users; \textit{(2)}~\textit{hidden surface removal} to obscure the boundaries of users' webcams among objects in the scene.

-\textbf{R3: Enabling coarse- and fine-grained customization of environments.} Prior video-conferencing tools demonstrated a need for meeting participants to update the entire scene (e.g., generating spatial layouts to support small vs. large group discussions~\cite{Gronbaek-UIST23}) as well as make granular adjustments (e.g., adding objects as visual aids~\cite{Hu-CHI23-ThingShare}).
-In addition to \SystemName's coarse-grained \textit{inpainting} and \textit{image-to-image} techniques for generating new environments, we enable fine-grained adjustments by selecting portions of the scene to re-generate.
-We also maintain a history of generated environments to enable iteration on past results.
+\textbf{R3: Enabling coarse- and fine-grained customization of environments.} Adapting meeting spaces to dynamic collaboration needs may require users to update the entire scene (e.g., to reconfigure the space for small vs. large group discussions~\cite{Gronbaek-UIST23}), as well as make minor adjustments (e.g., incorporating shared content~\cite{Hu-CHI23-ThingShare}).
+In addition to \textit{inpainting} and \textit{image-to-image} techniques for creating new environments, \SystemName enables users to make granular changes by selecting portions of the scene to re-generate.
+To enable iteration on past results, we maintain a history of environments.